sousarbarb/sousarbarb.github.io/docs/awards.md

 Best Paper Award
 _A Robotic Framework for the Robot@Factory 4.0 Competition_
-at the 24th IEEE International Conference on Autonomous Robot Systems and Competitions (ICARSC),
+at the 2024 IEEE International Conference on Autonomous Robot Systems and Competitions (ICARSC),
 Paredes de Coura, Portugal, May 2024.

+Best Presenter Award for the paper
+_Line Fitting-Based Corner-Like Detector for 2D Laser Scanners Data_ at the 11th International Conference on Automation, Robotics, and Applications (ICARA), Athens, Greece, February 2024.

 1st and 2nd places at the
 Robot@Factory 4.0 competition of the Portuguese Robotics Open (FNR) 2023,